software-students-spring2025/1-specification-exercise-robots/README.md

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.
+Built for those looking to get into a new hobby or to dive deeper into the art of origami, REPLACEAPPNAME is a mobile app that streamlines the origami learning process and handles all your origami-related needs.

 ## User Requirements

 As someone who is new to origami, I would like to learn easy origamis step by step.
 As a busy computer science student, I want to spend ten minutes doing origami everyday.
 As an origami product producer, I am looking for platforms where I can promote new products.
 Being a engaged man, I would like to create a massive origami work to be shown in my wedding.